 Make a list of all your assets.
 This is not only an important starting point in retirement planning; it’s also a first step in estate planning as well.
 In estate planning it’s helpful to ensure that your assets are protected and available to you and your loved ones throughout your retirement years.

-This is the beginning of financial planning for retirement.
-Look not just at your bank account and retirement accounts, but also property you own.
-Other assets to consider are collections that have significant financial value.
-Also, take stock of other investments that will be used to fund your retirement.
+Check all your bank accounts and retirement accounts and include any property you own.
+Other assets to consider are collectibles that have significant financial value.
+Be sure to include any investments that will be used to fund your retirement.